 Feel free to explore these terms in an attempt to better understand the aspects of Greek Life.
 Should you have any further questions, please explore other pages of this website.

 Recruitment is a time of mutual selection between students and chapters.
-Not only does the Greek organization select a new member, but your son/daughter selects a chapter which they wish to be affiiated.
-Recruitment evernts for the Inter-Fraterbity Council and the Panhellenic council are all non-alcoholic events.
+Not only does the Greek organization select a new member, but your son/daughter selects a chapter which they wish to be affiliated.
+Recruitment events for the Inter-Fraternity Council and the Panhellenic council are all non-alcoholic events.
 They are held during the fall term of the school year.
 Students who participate in the recruitment process are under no obligation to join the Greek System.
 At the end of recruitment activities, chapters extend formal written invitations (bids).
 If a student chooses to accept the bid, they are affiliated with that chapter.

 Once a student decides to accept a bid from a Greek chapter, he or she is oriented to the chapter through meetings, philanthropic work, social events, and study sessions.
 Programs should be structured so as to not interfere with academic responsibilities.
 During this period, chapters designate new members differently.
 Terms used include pledge, associate or new member.
 New member education should be informative and fun, therefore physical and mental hazing is not tolerated at the University of North Alabama, national Greek organizations, and the State of Alabama prohibit hazing.